trpc/trpc/www/docs/server/middlewares.md

 Context swapping in tRPC is a very powerful feature that allows you to create base procedures that can create base procedures that dynamically infers new context in a flexible and typesafe manner.

-Below we have an example of a a middleware that changes properties of the context, and procedures will receive the new context value:
+Below we have an example of a middleware that changes properties of the context, and procedures will receive the new context value:

 ```ts twoslash
 // @target: esnext